EXPERIENCED AND AGGRESSIVE ATLANTA CRIMINAL DEFENSE ATTORNEYS

 In addition to significant prison sentences, a person facing a drug charge can also be subjected to what is known as forfeiture.
 What this means is that an individual convicted in a drug case may be subjected to additional proceedings during which the state or federal government claims certain items of property owned by a person were obtained through money obtained via some sort of criminal enterprise.
 People have lost their homes, automobiles, and other valuable property through this process.

-The expansive nature of drug related criminal prosecutions and associated proceedings underscore the very real need that a person dealing with this type of case (or even an investigation by law enforcement) must obtain experienced legal assistance promptly.
+The expansive nature of drug-related criminal prosecutions and associated proceedings underscores the very real need that a person dealing with this type of case (or even an investigation by law enforcement) must obtain experienced legal assistance promptly.

-Protecting Your Rights and Interests with a Atlanta Criminal Defense Lawyer
+Protecting Your Rights and Interests with an Atlanta Criminal Defense Lawyer

 An experienced Atlanta criminal defense attorney will schedule an initial consultation with a client at no charge.
 During this initial consultation, an attorney considers the facts and circumstances of a particular case and works to outline a plan of action for a prospective client.